LSU vs. Mississippi State NCAA Football Odds, Plays and Insights | September 25, 2021

 Mississippi State Stats and Trends

-- Mississippi State has covered the spread on one occasion this year.
+- So far this year Mississippi State has one win against the spread.

-- Mississippi State's games this year have hit the over on one of three set point totals (33.3%).

-- Mississippi State is 1-2 against the spread and 2-1 overall when the team notches more than 22 points.
+- Mississippi State is 1-2 against the spread and 2-1 overall in games when it puts up more than 22 points.

-- In games that Mississippi State piles up over 298.7 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Mississippi State picks up more than 298.7 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Bulldogs have turned the ball over one more time (5 total) than the Tigers have forced a turnover (4) this season.
+- This year the Bulldogs have turned the ball over five times, one more than the Tigers' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.